GOUST3D/ExportImportBookmarks2022/README.md

 # ExportImportBookmarks2022
 Creative Commons

-Tools for importing and exporting .json data from the Bookmark Manager featured in Maya 2022
+Tools for importing and exporting .json data from the Animation Bookmark Manager featured in Maya 2022